asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Resource-List-Subscriptions/Resource-List-Subscription-Test-Plan.md

----
+!!! note

-**Note:**  Once code is written, come back and specify whether we expect the sole resource or the sublist resource to be the one that is listed.
+    Once code is written, come back and specify whether we expect the sole resource or the sublist resource to be the one that is listed.

----
+[//]: # (end-note)

 Batched Notifications